syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 ## Checkbox filtering

-The checkbox filtering feature in Syncfusion&reg; Blazor Grid enables you to filter data based on checkbox selections within a column.
+The checkbox filtering feature in Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid enables you to filter data based on checkbox selections within a column.
 This powerful filtering option simplifies the process of narrowing down data, providing a more efficient and user-friendly experience.
 The check box filter feature is particularly useful when dealing with columns containing categorical data.

-Here is an example that showcasing how to render the check box filter within the Syncfusion&reg; Blazor Grid:
+Here is an example that showcasing how to render the check box filter within the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}